 Why is this medication prescribed?

-The combination of fluticasone and vilanterol is used to control wheezing, shortness of breath, coughing, and chest tightness caused by chronic obstructive pulmonary (COPD; a group of diseases that affect the lungs and airways, that includes chronic bronchitis and emphysema).
+The combination of fluticasone and vilanterol is used to control wheezing, shortness of breath, coughing, and chest tightness caused by asthma and chronic obstructive pulmonary (COPD; a group of diseases that affect the lungs and airways, that includes chronic bronchitis and emphysema) in adults.
+It is also used to control difficulty breathing, wheezing, shortness of breath, coughing, and chest tightness caused by asthma in adults and children 5 years of age or older.
 Fluticasone is in a class of medications called steroids.
 It works by reducing swelling in the airways.
 Vilanterol is in a class of medications called long-acting beta-agonists (LABAs).
 It works by relaxing and opening air passages in the lungs, making it easier to breathe.

 How should this medicine be used?